msteveb/tmake/README.md

 Note that currently we only cache the script which generates targets, not how that script resolves.

-However 'run' *does* cache the details of external programs (path, size, mtime) and will rebuild if the external program changes.
+However 'run' will cache the details of external programs (path, size, mtime) if 'CheckExternalCommands on' is set and will rebuild if the external program changes.

 Parallel Builds
 ---------------